 Hugo Douglas-Deane graduated from UEA in 2017 with a BA in English Literature and Thomas Panton graduated in 2018 with a BA in International Relations and Politics.
 Thomas is now back studying at UEA for a MSc in Climate Change and International Development (now MSc Climate Change and Global Development).

-Together, they founded Greenr – an ethical marketplace.
-They both talked to us recently to explain exactly what Greenr is and how UEA helped them to start a business.
+Together, they founded Canopey – an ethical marketplace (formerly Greenr).
+They both talked to us recently to explain exactly what Canopey is and how UEA helped them to start a business.

 [The best thing about my time at UEA was] meeting people with the same fire in their belly for change.

-Describe Greenr and what inspired you to create it.
+Describe Canopey and what inspired you to create it.

 Thomas: We know people want to buy better, but right now it’s a super confusing and difficult experience trying to shop sustainably.
 I worked for Greenpeace for the better half of a decade as a speaker and fundraiser, and constantly had people telling me they wanted to make more ethical choices but didn’t know where to go.

 I started Canopey.com (formerly Greenr) together with my co-founder Hugo, with our joint vision to create a relatable and accessible home for better impact shopping and living.
 We bring trusted, sustainable brands together on to one platform, across a range of categories including fashion, beauty, and cleaning products.
 But we’ve gone a step further, creating our Impact Calculator to show you the carbon emissions, water and plastic waste you can save by choosing our products over the mainstream options.
 It makes it really easy to see how something is greener at a glance and over time you can see your positive impact add up.